 Our Top Pick

-My top pick is Glow Organics Belly Butter.
+Our top pick is Glow Organics Belly Butter.
 It doesn’t contain any of the ingredients you need to avoid during pregnancy so you can use it on your bump to prevent stretch marks from forming and continue to use it after delivery to help restore skin elasticity.
 It’s also organic, vegan, and cruelty-free so you can feel good about using it.

 And the thick combination of shea and cocoa butters will help you lock in the moisture that your belly needs to combat the itching and discomfort you may experience late in your pregnancy as your skin stretches to its max.